PhoenixTales/wiki.gothicarchive.org/orcs.md

 - in Gothic 2, _Ur-Shak_ exclaims:
   - `KHROTOK JABARTH`, after noticing the protagonist, before recognizing him
   - `RUSHTASOK`, after learning that the great shaman who was his mentor, and made him a shaman, was killed
+  - `KHROTOK`, after meeting the protagonist and already knowing that he's the murderer of his mentor

 ## Shamans
 - `sons of spirit`